 Harvard Innovation in Government Awards (finalist)

-Invited to conduct two seminars at Harvard University
+Invited three times to conduct seminars at Harvard University

 Presented at European Innovation Council Conference